disastrid/instruments_lab/docs/_research/absurd-music-design.md

 The following materials will be provided:

-- basic laser cutter materials (i.e. MDF, acrylic, cardboard)
+- basic laser cutter materials (e.g. MDF, acrylic, cardboard)
-- textile materials (conductive wires, fabrics, leather)
+- textile materials (e.g. conductive wires, fabrics, leather)

-The realised projects will be presented to broader audience during a public event at the end of the second day of activities.
+The realised projects will be presented to during a public event at the end of the second hackathon day.
 Below a first draft of the event schedule.

 {% include single-image-research.html fileName="absurd-music-design/Schedule.png" %}

-If needed, participants are encouraged to bring any particular tools or materials (previous communication with the organising committee - see Absurd Music Design Form link above) and use any free or open-source resource.
-During the workshop, the organising committee - [MAT](http://www.mat.qmul.ac.uk/) and [Bela](https://bela.io/) members - will coordinate and facilitate the various activities.
-Lunches and Coffee breaks will be provided.
+If needed, participants are encouraged to bring any particular tool or material (previous communication with the organising committee - see Absurd Music Design Form link above) and use any open-source or free resource.
+During the event, the organising committee - [MAT](http://www.mat.qmul.ac.uk/) and [Bela](https://bela.io/) members - will coordinate and facilitate the various activities.
+Lunches will be provided.

-From the initial gathering of ideas to the final presentation of artefacts, a core element of the event will be the collaboration and mutual support.
+From the initial gathering of ideas to the final presentation of artefacts, a core element of the event will be collaboration and mutual support.
 The organising committee will try its best to welcome and make everyone comfortable.
-Cordiality and sharing are therefore as well expected.
+Cordiality and sharing are therefore expected from all participants.

 {% include single-image-research.html fileName="absurd-music-design/advanced-volume06.jpg" %}